Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 sit for several weeks to "settle".
 The sides would

-then be planned flat prior to the next steps.
+then be planned flat before the next steps.
 Below are

 a series of short videos showing those steps.